magentabusiness/magentabusiness.github.io/docs/paas/eu/billing-info.md

 * TOC
 {:toc}

-The **ThingsBoard Cloud** allows customers to easily purchase subscription plans online.
+The **IoT Hub Cloud** allows customers to easily purchase subscription plans online.
 The online payment processing is secured by [Stripe](https://stripe.com/), which allows both credit and debit cards.
-ThingsBoard Inc. has no access to your card data.
+IoT Hub Inc. has no access to your card data.
 You can easily pay for the subscription online, without manual paperwork.

 Notice: payments are non-refundable.